About Dallas Food Trucks

 Turns out grilled offerings are just the kind of thing that does well for food trucks in Dallas, go figure.
 The line between hearty comfort and authentic Texan BBQ is often a blurry one, with traditionally southern staples blending effortlessly into menus of broader scope.
 Specifically, Dallas BBQ may be a tough thing to define, but it goes without saying that it's all quite easy to eat.

-Most curious of all is The Butcher's Son; a Dallas food truck success story in reverse.
+- The Butcher's Son- Most curious of all, this is a Dallas food truck success story in reverse.
 What began as a promo truck for Johnsonville brats evolved into a must-try destination (wherever that destination drives), thanks to the bold twists founders Jon Wagner and Dain Pool gave to each dish.
 Sandwiches like the Santa Fe Sunset (Chipotle Mont.
 Jack Chicken Sausage, Black Bean Salsa, Fried Jalapenos, Tomato, Onion Avocado & Cilantro Aioli on a Brioche bun) and the Cajun Yankee (Naval Pastrami, Andouille Sausage, Caramelized Onions, Swiss & Spicy Mustard on a Brioche bun) get supported by a full menu of equally inventive sliders and quesadillas.
 It all feels like the kind of grass-roots enterprise any sponsor would be grateful to jump onboard for, which makes it all the odder that in this case, the sponsor arrived first.
 Turns out odd tastes delicious.

-Ruthie's Rolling Cafe might have a more traditional story, but traditional's not a word that does their sandwiches justice.
-The spirit of Dallas BBQ still hovers above the grill, with BBQ brisket/cheddar on sourdough staple The Boss anchoring the menu.
-Tethered to it is a host of big Texas melts that hue hot, sweet and savory.
-Sometimes all at once.
-Meanwhile, Not Just Q spells out a similar mission, right in the name - but delivers that Q in heartier, more traditional ways than you might expect.
+- Not Just Q - This truck spells out a similar mission, right in the name - but delivers that Q in heartier, more traditional ways than you might expect.
 Classic brisket and pork sit alongside the likes of turkey and sausage, with sides like garlic green beans and smoked pit beans that expand the food truck's flavor profile.
 Finally, the option to craft tacos from your meat of choice & pair them with Mexican slaw injects some south of the border fusion.

 Tex-Mex is arguably one of the country's oldest fusion trends, pre-dating the term, even.
 And in Dallas, it remains as strong as ever.
 More than a trend, the food's one of the essential building blocks of city culture.
 Tex Mex food trucks occupy a large percentage of overall Dallas food trucks, crafting Latin traditions scattered into American comforts.
 But these days, Tex Mex is just the start of the Latin fusion experiment.
 Taco trucks are treating the tortilla like their own blank canvas - capable of being turned into countless works of diverse art.

-Azucar's a hidden gem amongst Dallas food trucks, but demonstrates taco truck globalization as well as anyone else in town.
-Voted Best Under-The-Radar Tacos by Thrillist, their frybread-based Mayan tacos are closer to mini-sopas than anything else.
-Cuban quesadillas and fried plantain chips drag the Latin influence offshore, and smoky brisket bowls brings the world tour all the way home.
-Speaking of home, The Texas Burrito Company may stick closer to it, inspiration-wise, but it doesn't make their flavors any less sophisticated.
+- The Texas Burrito Company - Speaking of home, this truck may stick closer to it, inspiration-wise, but it doesn't make their flavors any less sophisticated.
 A menu loaded with mashups from north and south of the border will satisfy your longhorn appetite & need for fuego, all at once.
 There's even a meatless option wrapped in wheat called the Treehugger, to cover bases for every guest.

 As always, check out the live DFW food truck map above or on the Roaming Hunger app to find the most accurate, up-to-the-minute location info for all trucks listed, alongside countless more options.